Validation layers

 We’ll need to fill in a structure with details about the messenger and its callback:

-Similarly the messageType field lets you filter which types of messages your callback is notified about.
-I’ve simply enabled all types here.
+Similarly, the messageType field lets you filter which types of messages your callback is notified about.
+We’ve simply enabled all types here.
 You can always disable some if they’re not useful to you.

 Finally, the pfnUserCallback field specifies the pointer to the callback function.
 You can optionally pass a pointer to the pUserData field which will be passed along to the callback function via the pUserData parameter.
 You could use this to pass a pointer to the HelloTriangleApplication class, for example.